Radomka

-The Radomka is a river in central Poland and a left tributary of the Vistula.
+The Radomka is a river in central Poland and a left-bank tributary of the Vistula.
 It has a length of 98 km and a basin area of over 2000 km2 (all in Poland).
-The river has its source in forests 4 km south from Przysucha, at the height of 310 meters above sea level.
+The river has its source in forests 4 km south of Przysucha, at a height of 310 meters above sea level.
 There is a retention reservoir, built in the valley of the Radomka in Domaniów, which has the largest surface area of any lakes in Mazowsze Voivodeship (5 – 7 km2).
 It is also utilised for recreation purposes.

-After flowing through the hills of the Lesser Poland Upland, the Radomka enters a wide urstromtal, to finally enter the Vistula near Ryczywol, at the height of 160 meters above sea level.
+After flowing through the hills of the Lesser Poland Upland, the Radomka enters a wide urstromtal, to finally join the Vistula near Ryczywol, at 160 meters above sea level.

 Puszcza Nature Reserve

 The reserve, located in a forest at the source of the Radomka, was opened in 1978.
-Its purpose is to preserve natural wilderness, with its fir and beech trees.
+It aims to preserve natural wilderness, with its fir and beech trees.